louisdh/cub/README.md

 <a href="https://paypal.me/louisdhauwe"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg?style=flat" alt="Donate via PayPal"/></a>
 </p>

-Cub is an **interpreted** scripting language inspired by Swift.
-This project includes a lexer, parser, compiler and interpreter.
-All of these are 100% written in Swift without dependencies.
+Cub is an interpreted, dynamically typed, scripting language inspired by Swift.
+This project includes a lexer, parser, compiler and interpreter, all written in Swift.

 Cub was derived from [Lioness](https://github.com/louisdh/lioness) (my first programming language).

-The standard library (abbreviated: stdlib) contains basic functions for number manipulation, including: max/min, ceil, floor, trigonometry, etc.
+The standard library (abbreviated: stdlib) contains basic utility functions, for example to convert from/to dates.

 ## Source examples
 The following Cub code calculates factorials recursively: